-- 2. Robust and reliable supply chains to navigate the disruptions in global trade and shipping 3.
-Market leadership, brand loyalty, and the resulting pricing power - pressures and maintain excellent operating margins 4.
-Geographic diversification to minimise the impact of revenue disruption in to overcome the inflationary 5.
-A strong and well-managed balance sheet to mitigate the impact of the current interest rate hiking cycle. any one country
+- This ability has been particularly evident over the past three and a half years since the onset of the global pandemic.
+During this time, the company showcased: - 1.
+Ample liquidity and strong cashflows (brought about by resilient demand) to navigate the initial lockdown period 2.
+Robust and reliable supply chains - to navigate the disruptions in global trade and shipping - 3.
+Market leadership, brand loyalty, and the resulting pricing power to overcome the inflationary pressures and maintain excellent operating margins - 4.
+Geographic diversification to minimise the impact of revenue disruption in any one country - 5.
+A strong and well-managed balance sheet to mitigate the impact of the current interest rate hiking cycle.